 Thanks to to Electronic Signatures in Global and International Commerce act (ESGICA), which was enacted in 2000, electronic contracts and signatures are considered just as legally valid and binding as paper contracts.
-For most business owners, this means that they can have customers sign invoices for larger transactions, authorize payments, or sign a variety of contracts without having to physically meet the other party — which is particularly useful as we live in a global marketplace and work with some many people remotely.
+For most business owners, this means that they can have customers sign invoices for larger transactions, authorize payments or take care of other digital services.
+This is particularly useful as we live in a global marketplace and work with some many people remotely.

 Unfortunately, there’s still some misunderstanding and mistrust of this system when it comes to electronic signatures.